AlkBur/Orders/README.md

 ## UI

-The UI is based on Pico CSS.
+The UI is based on a Bulma theme.

 Custom styles are located in:

 ```
-internal/app/static/css/main.css
+internal/app/static/themes/bulma/theme.css
 ```

 ---